AdobeDocs/campaign-standard.en/help/support.md

 To log an issue or start a chat session in that new system, connect to [Adobe Admin Console](https://adminconsole.adobe.com/overview).

-Follow the detailled procedure described in [this page](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
+Follow the detailed procedure described in [this page](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).